 - Core Product: Electronic disbursements, combined with electronic accounts payable, invoicing, electronic receivables, sub-account management, and payroll cards form the cornerstones of the treasury management platform that all commercial-oriented banks will compete on in the future.

 - Marketing: Payers can include and manage an interactive message/promotions along with the payment.

 - Privacy: Cash recipients do not have to disclose their account number, address or other bits of personal information.
 Once registered, recipients are alerted via text or email, thus privacy is increased.

 - Security: Check forging, fraudulent deposits and ID theft gets dramatically reduced.

 - Control: Banks and payers have better control disbursement helping liquidity management.

 - Trendy: Application is both mobile and environmentally friendly, two important trends that play well with consumers.

 Organizations that particularly benefit from digital disbursements are those that send rebates, refunds and claims payments on a regular basis.
-Hospitals, municipalities, insurance companies, utilities, product manufacturers/distributers, auto dealers and others have all been early adopters and can recognize immediate and substantial benefits.
-The product solves many challenges facing bankers, payers and payees and will soon be commonplace.
+Hospitals, municipalities, insurance companies, utilities, product manufacturers/distributors, auto dealers, law firms, companies with gig workers and others have all been early adopters and can recognize immediate and substantial benefits.
+The product solves many challenges facing bankers, payers, and payees and will soon be commonplace.

 As this product becomes mainstream, the cost for processing paper checks will increase on the margin as check volume drops and fixed costs will compose a larger percentage of incremental processing.
 This will make handling paper checks more and more cost prohibited for banks (and payees).
 The end result will be that community banks will either have to capitulate or cease servicing their business customers with check disbursement.